Creating the Wellness You Desire

 Getting familiar with your body certainly takes patience.
 Your physical body is made up of millions of cells, each performing different tasks.
 It would take a lifetime to fully understand everything.
 Fortunately, eastern healing practices like Ayurveda have thousands of years of understanding and observation to help you along the way.
 Ayurveda has created a systematic way of understanding the digestive effect of a food substance on your body.
 Together, with an understanding of your own self, you can learn which foods will nourish and heal your body and which foods will be harmful.

 Fabulous food is a priority for me.
 I am also unwilling to sacrifice flavor for health.
 That’s why I practice Ayurveda and Holistic Health Counseling and work as a private chef.
-I’ve just added over 30 recipes to my website to help you get started on your path to food wellness.

 There is even better news.
 Some foods are simply wonderful.
 Modern food fads refer to certain “super-foods” that seem to have superpowers.
 Indeed, the effect these foods have on the body is quite apparent and intense.
 Consider for a moment the possibility that any food possesses superpowers, and thus has the ability to transform your body for better or worse.
 When prepared in the right way, eaten in the right quantity and at the right time, a bowlful of lentil soup can make you feel amazing or bloated and gassy.
 Eating a small handful of soaked and peeled almonds can give you amazing energy and stamina but eating several handfuls of unsoaked raw almonds will make you feel tired and sluggish.
 It is the respect that you bring to your food and eating habits that can transform a food from something that fills your belly, to super-powered.